RESEARCH STARTER

 Threats and Conservation

 Another major threat to these forests is the introduced Argentine ant (Linepithema humile).
-This species outcompetes other insects for food and has even been shown to outcompete the kiwi (family Apterygidae) for food on mainland New Zealand.
-The Argentine ant could potentially destroy the forest ecosystem from within, winning out over a large number of other insects that have evolved to occupy small niches left fro,m the absence of one dominating species.
+This species outcompetes other insects for food and disrupts native invertebrate communities.
+The Argentine ant could potentially destroy the forest ecosystem from within, winning out over a large number of other insects that have evolved to occupy small niches left from the absence of one dominating species.

-An effort is underway to remove the Argentine ant from the archipelago; initiatives have been directed toward creating awareness among people traveling to the Chatham Islands from mainland New Zealand—including searches of picnic baskets, baggage, and other items.
-The potential for one species of ant to alter the balance of this ecosystem is huge, and the mitigation strategies implemented on the islands are imperative for the forests' survival.
+Because accidental transport can spread colonies, biosecurity initiatives aim to remove the Argentine ant from the archipelago.
+Measures include creating awareness among people traveling to the Chatham Islands from mainland New Zealand; inspecting their picnic baskets, baggage, and other items; and using detector dogs to detect these invasive species.
+The potential for one species of ant to alter the balance of this ecosystem is huge, and the mitigation strategies implemented on the islands are important for the forests’ survival.

 Heavier rainfall events, higher sea level, and more extreme storm surges are among the impacts projected from global climate change here.
 Average temperature rise is anticipated to be slower than the global average, and thus less of a major factor on habitats in the Chatham Islands.
 Stronger westerly winds are projected; along with greater annual rainfall, this will mean western shorelines of the islands will be at substantial risk for wetlands degradation and inland-slopes habitat erosion.